liaoherui/VirStrain/README.md

 You can use the command below to download the pre-built comprehensive viral strain database for contig identification:

 `sh download_contig_db.sh`

+If you want to convert pre-built VirStrain database for reads (e.g. VirStrain_DB/SCOV2 and VirStrain_DB/H1N1) to database for contigs.
+Then you can try the command below:

+`python VirStrain_contigDB_merge.py -i VirStrain_DB/SCOV,VirStrain_DB/H1N1 -o VirStrain_contig_DB`

 ### Use VirStrain to build your own custom database.<BR/>